LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 This also maps the functionality of a project file, which can be executed or passed on repeatedly.

 This also fulfils the goal of making individual user-created algorithms interchangeable.
-If the user now wishes to use a different (+cad) algorithm instead of the *HalbachMRIDesigner* [@HalbachMRIDesigner], the other steps can simply be preserved and only the new step needs to be implemented.
+If the user now wishes to use a different (+cad) algorithm instead of the example *HalbachMRIDesigner* [@MWO24] project, the other steps can simply be preserved and only the new step needs to be implemented.

 ## Modules